The Third Eye (1966 film): Plot

 Mino, a wealthy count/taxidermist living under the thumb of his domineering mother, decides to marry his fiancée Laura, a decision that infuriates not only his jealous mother, but their plotting maid Marta, who has desires of marrying the count someday herself.
 Before Laura goes out for a drive, Marta sabotages her car's brakes and the poor woman is killed when her car plunges off a cliff.
-Mino, who was following her in his car, witnesses the accident and salvages his fiancée's corpse from the wreckage, leaving the car in a lake.
-He works on her in his taxidermy lab, stuffing her like one of his birds, and puts her in their marital bed.
-Meanwhile, Marta has gotten rid of Mino's mother by shoving her down a flight of stairs.
+Mino, who has been following Laura in his car, witnesses the accident.
+He retrieves his fiancée’s body from the wreckage and leaves the car submerged in a lake.
+Meanwhile, Mino’s mother catches Marta trying on a wedding dress and dismisses her, striking her repeatedly with her walking stick.
+In the struggle, she loses her footing and falls down the stairs.
+Marta strangles her.
+Mino takes Laura’s body back to the villa and preserves it in his taxidermy laboratory, stuffing her as he would one of his birds, before placing her in their marital bed.

-Soon after, Mino begins bringing prostitutes to his mansion, where he makes love to them in the same bed in which he keeps his fiancée's stuffed corpse.
+Soon after, Mino begins bringing prostitutes to his mansion, where he has sex with them in the same bed in which he keeps his fiancée's stuffed corpse.
 When the girls see the body and begin screaming, he strangles them to death.
 Marta discovers the murders and offers to help him dispose of the bodies in acid, if he agrees to marry her and make her the countess.
 Everything seems to be going her way until Laura's twin sister Daniela shows up at the estate, trying to find out if her sister's body was ever dredged out of the lake by the police.
 When Mino sees Daniela, his mind snaps and he thinks it is Laura, returned from the dead.
 He breaks his deal with Marta and tells her to pack her bags and leave the mansion, so that he and Daniela can be married.
 Marta tries to stab Daniela that night with a huge butcher knife, but Mino intervenes and stabs Marta repeatedly in a gruesome scene that is heavily edited in the Italian release prints.
 Leaving Marta for dead, Mino kidnaps Daniela and drives out into the country with her, ranting like a lunatic as they drive.
 But Marta's not dead, and she manages to drag her blood-spattered body to the phone to call the authorities.
 Before she dies, she alerts the police to the kidnapping, and a manhunt begins to capture Mino before he can harm Daniela.